 After his second trip to America in 1931, G.K.
 Chesterton mused, “The real American is all right; it is the ideal American who is all wrong.”
 Never one to shy away from a good fight, he decided to take on the ideal American.
-In putting together a book of sometimes polemical essays, he prefaces his remarks with the observation that most people suffer from a certain nervousness about Youth or about America: “This results in shocking exhibitions of mildness and tact; and the failure to condemn things that rally ought to be condemned.”
+In putting together a book of sometimes polemical essays, he prefaces his remarks with the observation that most people suffer from a certain nervousness about Youth or about America: “This results in shocking exhibitions of mildness and tact; and the failure to condemn things that really ought to be condemned.”
 While Chesterton maintains his charity, as always, he is quite straightforward in his condemnations of things he feels really need to be condemned.

 Let’s go down the list.